In the Twilights of Dew and of Fire (1)

 Vincent.

 I have only a short time to write to you.
-My work is simply dispiriting today and wearing on me.
-Joe will be back from dinner soon and we will work into the night.
+My job is dispiriting today and wearing on me.
+Joe will be back from dinner soon and we’ll work into the night.

 “Does the prosecution have no other witnesses?”
-The judge studied her list and looked up at them expectantly and then at the clock.
+The judge studied her list and looked up at them, then at the clock.

 “We move to dismiss the indictment, Your Honor.
 No prima facie case has been made out.”